sequenceiq/slider/src/site/markdown/rolehistory.md

 be a clean shutdown -and so that the startup-time code should expect the Role History to have been written during shutdown.
-Instead the code should assume that the history was saved to disk at some point during the life of the Hoya Cluster -ideally after the most recent change, and that the information in it is only an approximate about what the previous state of the cluster was.
+Instead the code should assume that the history was saved to disk at some point during the life of the Slider Cluster -ideally after the most recent change, and that the information in it is only an approximate about what the previous state of the cluster was.

 ### Flex: Requesting a container in role `role`